opatiny/octanis-internship-workbook/docs/programming/uavcan/uavcan.md

 **Plotter: Tools -> Plotter**

 Allows to plot some of the variables sent on the bus.
 You can add a variable by clicking on the +.
 Then, chose what is the message type, who is the emitter and what the key of the message should be.
-This is a bit tricky, because you have to check the ASKII code of each letter separately: `msg.key[0]==98`.
+This is a bit tricky, because you have to check the ASKII code of each letter of the key separately (max.
+3): `msg.key[0]==98`.

 ### errors you might get